Are autism holidays fun or frustrating? Anxiety or awesome? It all depends.

 The fall can feel like one big holiday season .
 We seem to move from one special event to another.
 When children or family members have fall birthdays, that can add to the excitement and the anxiety.

-Providing information is one of the essentials for achieving enjoyable holiday experiences.
+Providing information is one of the essentials for autism holidays for achieving enjoyable holiday experiences.
 But there are more.
 In this webinar I will explore some simple ways to avoid major problems so you can experience positive events during this season.

 Creating Enjoyable Events with Visual Strategies